Emilio Lunghi: Biography

 His time in the race was 1:54.2, which beat the previous Olympic record by 1.8 seconds but was still 1.4 seconds behind the time of Mel Sheppard, who took gold and set a new record at 1:52.8.
 Lunghi had won his semifinal heat with a time of 1:57.2 to advance to the final.

 Lunghi also competed in the 1500 metres.
 His first-round heat also included Norman Hallows; both of the two runners broke the Olympic record in that heat, but Hallows came out on top by running the race in 4:03.4 as opposed to Lunghi's 4:03.8.

-After the 1908 Olympics, Lunghi spent a year New York City, and competed as a member of the Irish American Athletic Club while in the U.S., establishing three world's records in the 700 yard, 880 yard and two-thirds of a mile distances.
+After the 1908 Olympics, Lunghi spent a year in New York City, and competed as a member of the Irish American Athletic Club while in the U.S., establishing three world records in the 700 yard, 880 yard and two-thirds of a mile distances.